alexanderkoller/pergamon/README.md

 through Typst code.
 Like Typst's regular bibliography management model, Pergamon can be configured to use different styles for typesetting references and citations; unlike it, these styles are all defined through Typst code, rather than CSL.
+Pergamon is documented in the [user guide](https://github.com/alexanderkoller/pergamon/blob/main/pergamon.pdf).

 Pergamon has a number of advantages over the builtin Typst bibliographies: